TommyBark/LitigAItor-mini/README.md

 - Runpod.io Account
 - Huggingface.co Account

+- To work with the app functionality don't forget to first run `pipenv install --dev` and `pre-commit install`
-Make sure that you setup AWS credentials by running `aws configure` and that Terraform is installed
+- Make sure that you setup AWS credentials by running `aws configure` and that Terraform is installed
 ### MLflow deployment

 1. Set DB passowrd by running `export TF_VAR_mlflow_db_password=<password>`